enigmosity/learn-aws/developer-associate/exam-questions.md

 - `AWS::Serverless::API` - used for creating API Gateway resources and methods that can be invoked through HTTPS endpoints
 - `AWS::Serverless::LayerVersion` - creates a Lambda layered function
 - `AWS::Serverless::Function` - describes the configuration for creating a Lambda Function
+- function code needs to be at the root level fo the working directory along with the YAML file
+- `DeploymentPreference` in a SAM template can be used to specify traffic shifting patterns.
+Since it is required to migrate traffic to the new application version quickly, `Canary*X*Percent*Y*Minutes` can be used.
+With the DeploymentPreference parameter as Canary10Percent10Minutes, 10% of traffic will be reouted to the new version for 10 minutes, after which, 100% of traffic will be routed to the new version

 ## DynamoDB